A Celebration of Zak Cohen, N6PK-SK

 N6PK-SK End of Watch

-An “End of Watch Call” was transmitted in Zak’s honor on the Tuesday, January 3rd ACS/ARES County Net.
+An “End of Watch Call” was transmitted in Zak’s honor on the Tuesday, February 3rd ACS/ARES County Net.
 This is a solemn, time-honored tradition in which a senior officer transmits a final, symbolic radio call to honor a member of the emergency communications community who has passed away.

 Steve Gillis-KZ6H-SK